Override toolbar button properties and click behavior

 While he is at it, he also wants the disk icon on the Save button to match the rest of his app's visual language, and he wants the tooltip to say "Commit runbook (Ctrl+S)" instead of the generic "Save".

-Layer 1: Jacob fixes the icon and tooltip at design time
+Layer 1: Jacob fixes the icon and tooltip in code

 Some of Jacob's state has to live in code.
 The Save button should be disabled when the runbook hasn't changed, hidden entirely when the engineer is in read-only review mode, and re-enabled after every keystroke.
 He reaches the same button from code: